jrk025/mec_editor/README.md

     Edit: Switch to the Variable Editor tab.
 Use the search bar to find what you want to change.

     Save: Click Save Project in the sidebar.
 The editor will update your save and keep a backup of the previous state.

-DISCLAIMER!

-This tool is currently in Beta.
-While it includes safety features like automatic backups, always manually back up your defaultES2File.txt or savefile.txt files before making extensive changes.
-The developer is not responsible for "lost" items or corrupted saves due to improper use.

 Developed by: JrK025